-Precor, AMT, and EFX are registered trademarks and Preva is a trademark of Precor Incorporated.
+Precor, AMT, EFX, and Preva are registered trademarks of Precor Incorporated.
 Other names in this document may be the trademarks or registered trademarks of their respective owners.

 Intellectual Property Notice

 All rights, title, and interests in and to the software of the Preva Business Suite, the accompanying printed materials, any copies of such software, and all data collected via the Preva Business Suite, are exclusively owned by Precor or its suppliers, as the case may be.